xavi-/node-aspell/README.md

 ## Getting node-aspell

-The easiest way to get simple-rate-limiter is with [npm](http://npmjs.org/):
+The easiest way to get node-aspell is with [npm](http://npmjs.org/):

     npm install aspell